Let me show you the amazing before and after of my thrift store pedestal bowl makeover so you can get inspiration to paint your own!

 I think another bold color, like pink, would also look good with my design and paint colors.

-As an Amazon affiliate, I earn commission on qualifying purchases at no additional cost to you.
+As an Amazon associate, I earn commission on qualifying purchases at no additional cost to you.

 - wooden thrift store pedestal bowl

 - white spray paint